 The total par amount of a particular security being offered in an auction.

-Original Issue Date (notes, bonds, and TIPS only)
+Original Issue Date (for notes, bonds, Floating Rate Notes, and TIPS)

 Original Issue Holding Period

-TreasuryDirect requires Bills, Notes, Bonds, and TIPS originally issued in an account be held for 45 days before they may be internally or externally transferred or sold through SellDirect.
+TreasuryDirect requires Bills, Notes, Bonds, Floating Rate Notes, and TIPS originally issued in an account be held for 45 days before they may be internally or externally transferred.
 This rule doesn't apply to securities transferred into your account from an outside bank or broker.

 The original (or initial) term fixed for a bond.
 During this period, the bond increases in value and becomes worth at least its face amount.